HachiroSan/PyInk-NLP/README.md

 # PyInk: NLP-Based Spelling Corrector
 #### Created with PyQT6 and PyDracula Framework

-PyInk reflects my interest in Artificial Intelligence developed through my AI coursework.
  This project has a dual purpose: to show my understanding of NLP concepts and to be practically useful.
 Spelling mistakes are common in writing.
 Regular spell-checkers fix simple errors but struggle with complex language.
 This challenge intrigued me, and it pushed me to explore NLP techniques, resulting in PyInk—a smarter tool for fixing spelling.

-## Motivation

-I wanted to connect AI theory with real-world use.
-PyInk helped me learn more about NLP and aimed to make writing better for people.
-Traditional spell-checkers have limits, and I wanted to build a better solution.

 ## Goals